matryer/moq/README.md

 ## License

-The moq command (and all code) is licensed under the [MIT License](LICENSE).
+The Moq project (and all code) is licensed under the [MIT License](LICENSE).

-The moq logo was created by [Chris Ryer](http://chrisryer.co.uk) and is licensed under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).
+The Moq logo was created by [Chris Ryer](http://chrisryer.co.uk) and is licensed under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).